ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-09-aws-data-pipeline.md

 * EMR errors?
 Locate cluster in console; troubleshoot

 * Pipeline stuck in `Pending`?
-Probably a problem in the pipeline defintion
+Probably a problem in the pipeline definition

 * Component stuck in `WAITING_FOR_RUNNER`?
 Missing `runsOn` or `workerGroup` field